 Watch the Video

-When it comes to discussing financial markets, investors and advisors will encounter industry-specific jargon.
+When it comes to discussing financial markets, investors will encounter industry-specific jargon.
 Wall Street professionals and financial media outlets often use terms such as bull, bear, beta and risk profile to describe prevailing stock market conditions or fears.
 But what is a bull or a bear?
 In this article, we aim to provide clarity on one of these industry-specific terms: bull markets.

-Bull markets are periods—likely multiple years—when stock prices generally rise in the long term.
+Bull markets are periods—typically multiple years—when stock prices generally rise in the long term.
 You can expect equity market indexes to rise and stock valuations to climb.
 Conversely, bear markets are periods—often ranging between roughly six months to two years—in which some fundamental factors drive stock prices downward approximately 20% or more.
 While the definitions may vary across the industry, the general distinction is that bull markets are rising markets, and bear markets are falling markets.

 However, it’s crucial to understand that bull markets don’t rise in a straight line.
 Stocks normally encounter bumps or drops along the way, usually driven by overblown investor fears.
 We call some of these bull market drops “corrections”.
 Corrections are short, sentiment-driven drops of 10% to 20%, which often start quickly.
 Because they are usually fear-driven, they can be happen at any time for any or no reason and are normally sharp and swift.
 When they are over, stock prices may quickly resume their upward trend, which can make trying to time bull market corrections a futile exercise.